-Natural and Nature Based measures work with or restore natural processes with the aim of wave attenuation and storm surge reduction, locations of the Natural and Nature based Features are shown in Figure 3-10.
+Natural and nature-based measures work with or restore natural processes, SCCL focused plan formulation on wave attenuation and storm surge reduction, locations of the natural and nature-based measures are shown in Figure 3-13.

 Measure 13-Construct shoreline protection along Vermilion Bay.
 The purpose of this measure is to prevent erosion and reduce impacts of storm surge and shoreline erosion.
 Additionally, this measure could prevent continued degradation of the marsh habitat that acts as a storm surge barrier.